When you give, they do whatever the hell you want them to do… I will tell you that our system is broken.

 So compared to our current situation, liquid democracy can have a massive impact towards reducing corruption in our legislatures.

 There are many other efforts to reduce political corruption, and we whole-heartedly support them.

-Help make this happen by joining United.
+Help make it happen by joining United today.

 Our first priority today is to defeat utterly those forces of greed and corruption that have come between us and our self-governance.